Skip to main content

 Rationale/comment

-In this field, the user can input the additional comments or the logical reasons behind the requirement.
+The user can input additional comments or the logical reasons behind the requirement in this field.

 Specification

 This field shows the name of the specification to which the requirement belongs.
-It’s a drop-down menu and if the user wants to move from one specification to another, he can select the specification and it automatically moves.
+It’s a drop-down menu, and if the user wants to move from one specification to another, he can select the specification, and it will automatically move.

 Images

-In case your requirement has additional information in the form of an image, the user can add it here.
+If your requirement requires additional information in the form of an image, the user can add it here.

 Section

 Similar to specification, this field shows the name of the section in which the requirement belongs.
-It’s a drop-down menu and if the user wants to move from one section to another, the user can select the section and Valispace automatically rearranges the requirement.
+It’s a drop-down menu, and if the user wants to move from one section to another, the user can select the section and the Requirements and Systems Portal automatically rearranges the requirement.

 Parents

-If the requirement has parent’s requirements, it shows the list of requirements which are a parent.
-Clicking on them leads to parent requirement information.
+If the requirement has a parent’s requirements, it shows the list of requirements which are a parent.
+Clicking on them leads to information on the parents' requirements.

 Children

-If the requirement has children’s requirements, it shows the list of requirements.
-Clicking on them leads to children’s requirements information.
+If the requirement has children’s requirements, it shows a list of requirements.
+Clicking on them leads to information about children’s requirements.

 Type